denisraslov/backbone-app/README.md

-# 🔥 BlocksJS 🔥
+# 🔥 backbone-app 🔥
-BlocksJS is a JavaScript MVC-framework based on BackboneJS, which supports all the needed features to create working Single Page Application:
+backbone-app is a JavaScript MVC-framework based on BackboneJS, which supports all the needed features to create working Single Page Application:

 Components based architecture